Sivasuthan9/blah/README.md

 ## 1. `tool` Command:

-The `tool` command is used to run the specified AST tool with optional arguments.
+The `tool` command is utilized to execute specific AST tools along with any optional arguments as needed.
+This command enables users to interact with language-specific command line tools designed to manage the language effectively.

 ### Parameters:
 - `tool`: The name of the AST tool to run.